parse-community/parse-server/CONTRIBUTING.md

 ##### Code of Conduct

-This project adheres to the [Open Code of Conduct][code-of-conduct].
+This project adheres to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#Parse Server/fjm@fb.com).
 By participating, you are expected to honor this code.
-[code-of-conduct]: http://todogroup.org/opencodeofconduct/#Parse Server/fjm@fb.com